Financial-Times/next-syndication-api/runbook.md

 ### People can't see their syndication icons

-If syndication icons are not appearing for an idividual user (as opposed to all users) then it is likely this user is not on a licence or has been removed from a licence.
+If syndication icons are not appearing for an individual user (as opposed to all users) then it is likely this user is not on a licence or has been removed from a licence.

 This system has an upstream dependency on Salesforce, so it is worth investigating the user's licence status there too.
 If the licence was recently renewed or set up, it is worth checking if they have been given the correct assets.

 As an example an incident in February 2020 occurred because an `FTB Article` asset was added by the account manager instead of `FT Article`.